Skip to Content

 Total 177/173 97.7%

-Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT®).
 After successful completion of this exam, the graduate will be an occupational therapist, registered (OTR).
-In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
-A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
-Pass rate reports can be found here »
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 1. Practitioner: Students will engage in occupational therapy process that integrates environmental factors, activities, occupations and body structures and functions for the promotion of everyday functional performance and participation.